TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 implementing *adaptive* estimators.
 Who knows, maybe you (the reader) will decide to implement some nice ideas now that this possibility is enabled with *GNSS Compare's* flexible framework.

+*Practical advise: When the observation matrix (H) is being built do consider that it's size is defined as following: the number of rows is the number of measurements and the number of columns is the number of unknowns.
+Therefore When switching from the static case to the dynamic case, H changes also.
+We mention this just to be sure that a possible hiccup is avoided.*

 Filter tunning
 -----------------------------